JobairulHassan/ChatApp/README.md

 ## Usage Instructions
   - SignUp first if you are a new user.
 Provide proper information in the sign-up form.
 After successful registration it will redirect to sign-in page.
-  - From sign-in page login to the system using mail and password.
+  - From sign-in page login to the system using mail.
   - In left side bar the list of previous chats will shown.
 Click on a specific user to load previous conversations and continue chat.
   - You can find settings, theme change and sign-out option at the top of left side `three dot` menu.
   - Inside `settings` update `about` and `change password` functionality is given.